 Get Your Guide helps you find the best tours wherever you are heading.
 It’s usually the first website I check when I plan a trip to a new place.

 Yes, you can!
-The drive from Cancun to Tulum takes just under two hours along a single highway: Mexico Highway 307, the main tourist corridor connecting Cancun down the coast to the capital city Chetumal, which sits on the border of Belize.
+The drive takes just under two hours along a single highway: Mexico Highway 307, the main tourist corridor connecting Cancun down the coast to the capital city Chetumal, which sits on the border of Belize.

 Yes, the road is safe and well-maintained.
 Just stick to the main highway (Highway 307), follow traffic rules, and be cautious at night.

-How far is Tulum from Cancun, and how long does it take to get there?
+How far is it, and how long does it take to get there?

 Tulum is about 130 kilometers (80 miles) from Cancun, and depending on your transportation choice, the journey takes between 1.5 and 2.5 hours.

-Yes, taxis are available, but they can be expensive, costing between $80 and $120 one-way.
+Yes, taxis are available, but they can cost between $80 and $120 one-way.
 Pre-arranging a ride is recommended.

 Absolutely!
 ADO buses are a popular and reliable choice, offering air-conditioned comfort for about $15 per person.

-Can I rent a car at Cancun Airport for the trip to Tulum?
+Can I rent a car at Cancun Airport?

 Do I need to book transportation in advance?